akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *The river took the weak.
 The Abbot took the strong.
 The war took the rest.*

-"There's no other bird but—" she whispered.
+"There’s no other bird but—" she whispered.

 "Nothing but Goosie," Harold finished.

-He didn't say *your mother's goose*.
-He didn't need to.
+He didn’t say *your mother’s goose*.
+He didn’t need to.

 A hot, ungracious thought rose in Beatrice.
 "What business has the King hunting here, anyway?
 He has a thousand forests.
 A hundred kitchens.
 Must he come and take what little we have?"